Skip to main content

 Related desks

-Reviewed by the SiZA Global Documentation Desk on 29 May 2026 (SiZA Global Solutions Pvt.
-Ltd., registered office: C-25, Sector 8, Noida, Uttar Pradesh 201301, India; verified completed-work portfolio at /about and /anti-scam-notice).
-China\'s November 2023 Hague Apostille accession, Chinese Embassy Delhi visa processing, Public Security Bureau residency permit rules, Chinese Ministry of Education academic equivalency at CSCSE, and Chinese notary public (gōngzhèngchù) practice are not static.
-Every China case begins with a check of the destination Chinese authority\'s current rule.
+Reviewed by the SiZA Global Documentation Desk on 29 May 2026 (SiZA Global Solutions Private Limited, registered office: C-25, Sector 8, Noida, Uttar Pradesh 201301, India; verified completed-work portfolio at /about and /anti-scam-notice).
+China's apostille status, Chinese Embassy Delhi visa processing, Public Security Bureau residency permit rules, Chinese Ministry of Education academic equivalency at CSCSE, and Chinese notary public (gōngzhèngchù) practice are not static.
+Every China case begins with a check of the destination Chinese authority's current rule.

 Send the scan.
-We will tell you the Chinese chain.
+We will map the China steps.

 WhatsApp the scan and the Chinese destination (Z visa, X visa, S visa, M visa; destination Chinese university; Chinese employer; Public Security Bureau residency).
-We come back with the post-Hague-2023 apostille and Chinese translation chain and the realistic working-day timeline.
+We come back with the apostille, embassy attestation, Chinese translation and in-China notarisation steps that fit the current written requirement.